-I am drawn to the landscape, to images of domesticity, and recently to abstraction.
+I am drawn to the landscape, to interiors, and to images of domesticity.
 I believe in the basic artistic expression of our innate creativity.

 Many of my images are created from my imagination and have a story to tell.
 I like when things are a little off kilter, offering you a feeling more than the specifics of an image.

 Regardless of what is painted the style remains consistent.
-Everything is a little playful, not quite real life, a little folksy, a little abstract.
-There can be a slight edginess to an the image, but it still maintains a sense of whimsy and playfulness.
-While initially my work may seem charming or simplistic, the viewer is invited to uncover layers of content and thought that may be eeking through.
+Everything is a little playful, a little folksy, a little abstract.
+There can be a slight edginess to the image, but it still maintains a sense of whimsy and playfulness.
+While initially my work may seem charming, the viewer is invited to uncover layers of content and thought that may be peeking through.

 Sue has been painting for over 30 years and lives in Port Credit, on the outskirts of Toronto, Canada.

 Sue Archibald graduated in Fine Arts from the University of Guelph, specializing in painting, drawing and printmaking.
 Her studies continued with Grant McEwen School of Design in Alberta, The Toronto School of Art, Haliburton School of Fine Arts, and an ongoing association with The Etobicoke Art Group, Neilson Park Creative Centre, Visual Art Mississauga, Mississauga Arts Council and The Creative Hub 1352.